IBRice101/IBRice101.github.io/HacksocWiki/linux-commands.md

 ---
 description: >-
-  A list of the most useful linux commands and what they do (for beginners)
+  A list of the most useful Linux commands and what they do (for beginners)
 ---

 # Linux Commands for Beginners